BenC-InfoSec/BenC-InfoSec.github.io/_posts/2024-06-02-Identifying-threats.md

 tags: [Threat Intelligence, Process]
 ---

-A means for any organisation to start identifying relevant threats and an informed defence
+A means for an organisation of any size to begin identifying relevant threats and start on the road to building a threat-informed defence

 ## Table of contents
 - [Table of contents](#table-of-contents)